alantrundle/StreamerBasic/README.md

 All in one HTTP streaming, decoding & output

+Must use WROVER with 8MB PSRAM - required for BT classic mode

 - Fully Automated MP3 & AAC detection at header level
 - Supports ID3v2 Tags
 - Supports A2DP sink devices (headphones) & Auto Reconnect code